MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 - **Onboard AWS/GCP machines**.
 To protect AWS and GCP machines, connect [AWS accounts](quickstart-onboard-aws.md) and [GCP projects](quickstart-onboard-gcp.md) to Defender for Cloud.
 By default the connection process onboards multicloud machines as Azure Arc-enabled VMs.
 - **Onboard on-premises machines**.
 For full Defender for Servers functionality, on-premises machines should be [onboarded to the subscription as Azure Arc VMs](quickstart-onboard-machines.md).

-    If you onboard on-premises machines by [directly installing the Defender for Endpoint agent](onboard-machines-with-defender-for-endpoint.md) instead of onboarding machines with Azure Arc:

-        - Defender for Servers Plan functionality is available.
-        - For Defender for Servers Plan 2, in addition to Plan 1 features, only the premium Defender Vulnerability Management features will be available.
+    If you onboard on-premises machines by [directly installing the Defender for Endpoint agent](onboard-machines-with-defender-for-endpoint.md) instead of onboarding machines with Azure Arc, Defender for Servers Plan functionality is available.
+For Defender for Servers Plan 2, in addition to Plan 1 features, only the premium Defender Vulnerability Management features are available.

 - **Review support requirements**.
 Check [Defender for Servers requirements and support](support-matrix-defender-for-servers.md) information.
 - **Take advantage of 500 MB free data ingestion**: A benefit of free 500 MB data ingestion (available for [specific data types](faq-defender-for-servers.yml#what-data-types-are-included-in-the-daily-allowance-)) is available in Defender for Servers Plan 2.